Whittier

 On cruise ship days the Park Connection bus line is an excellent choice for travel in either direction between Anchorage and Whittier.
 You can read more about Alaska cruise transfers here.

-Speaking of cruise ships… both Princess Cruises and Holland America Line use Whittier as a “turn around” port for their seven-night Alaskan cruises from Vancouver, Canada.
+Speaking of cruise ships… Princess Cruises, Holland America Line, Norwegian Cruise Line all use Whittier as a “turn around” port for their seven-night Alaskan cruises from Vancouver, Canada.
 Often special rail and motorcoach arrangements are available from the cruise lines on these days.

 Plan on about 90 minutes to travel between Anchorage and Whittier by car.
 Be sure to get the latest Whittier tunnel information, and allow some extra time in your schedule in case of delays.
 If you are looking to rent a car in Whittier, consider taking the bus or train to Anchorage (or vice versa) for significantly greater options, and to avoid one-way drop fees.